 A Fibre Channel (FC) port is a hardware pathway in and out of a node that performs data communications over an FC channel.

 Your comments are welcome to improve this post.
-You reached till this point means you like this post, plese share this to social netowrk to spread this post. happy learning 🙂
+You reached till this point means you like this post, please share this on the social network to spread this post. happy learning 🙂